Hot water in the home is entirely feasible for those wanting to be resilient and less reliant on the utilities for power.

 I have no experience of donkey boilers but I gather they work well but there’s some schlep; and no instant hot-water.
 We did toy with the idea of propane for a while but I am glad we decided against it; it also contributes to the greenhouse gases.

-Quite a lot of people use heat-exchangers and they perhaps should be considered; but they also require electricity and are noisy.
-Not everyone is happy.
+they perhaps should be considered; but they also require electricity and are

 It’s now fifteen years since we installed our first vacuum-tubes; they have worked well and the water may boil on a hot day.
 I think they are king of the road but they are expensive.
-A severe hailstorm can smash the glass though we have not had a problem; and very little infrared light gets through thick cloud.
+A severe hailstorm can smash the glass though we have not had a problem; but very little infrared light gets through thick cloud.

 That geyser holds enough for two days for a small family but on the third it's luke warm.